brettmadrid/chess-game-frontend/README.md

 socket.io-client - for chat functionality
-chess.js - for move validation and logic react-konva.js - for rendering the chess board and allow for movement of pieces
+chess.js - for move validation and logic react-konva.js - for rendering the chess board and allow for movement of pieces simple-peer - to enable video chat with webRTC uuid - to generate a unique id per game session